JonathanMurray/pygame-primer/README.md

 ## 1. Getting started

 This chapter is mainly geared toward readers with little or no experience with Pygame and/or software development in general.
 More experienced readers may want to skip ahead to later chapters.
+Also remember to check out the official [Pygame documentation](https://www.pygame.org/docs/) for a reference of what specific packages and functions do!

 ### 1.1 Installing Pygame